 Molecular Microbiology and Oral Diseases

-2 Credits / Quarter 3 (Spring, First Year)
+3 Credits / Quarter 1 (Autumn, First Year)

 Applies students’ background knowledge in basic sciences to an understanding of specific microbiology of various niches in oral cavity, formation and metabolic activity of dental plaque, and etiology, pathogenesis, histopathology, and clinical characteristics of dental diseases.
 Principles involved in prevention of cross-contamination and diagnosis of clinical infections.